Mozilla Firefox, Google Chrome, Internet Explorer

 - Click the Mozilla Firefox menu (icon with three horizontally stacked lines: ) on the browser toolbar.

-- Click on History (icon shaped like a clock) from the drop-down menu that appears.
+- Click on Options (icon shaped like a gear) from the drop-down menu that appears.

-- In the History drop-down menu that opens, click Clear Recent History....
-A dialogue will appear.
+- In the Options drop-down menu that opens, click Privacy & Security. .

-- In the Clear Recent History window, click on the down-arrow next to Details to select exactly what information you want to clear.
+- In the Privacy & Security window, under the History section, click on the blue font "clear your recent history".
+This opens a window to select exactly what information you want to clear.

-- In the Details field, make sure click the checkboxes for "Browsing & Download History", "Cookies", "Cache", and "Active Logins" are selected.
+- In the Clear All History window, under the Details field, make sure click the checkboxes for "Browsing & Download History", "Form & Search History", "Cookies", and "Cache", are selected.
 You may leave the other checkboxes set to the default.